Part of my everyday carry gear is a notebook and a pen or pencil.

 For decades, I carried a pencil or pen and small pocket notebook as part of my everyday carry gear.

-As a working journalist, these are tools of the trade, and this is a no-brainer.
-Part of my job is gathering information and interviewing sources.
+As a working journalist, these are tools of the trade, and this was a no-brainer.
+Part of my job was gathering information and interviewing sources.
 I always have a larger notebook in my briefcase or car and a pen and pencil.

 But the small, pocket-sized notebook that fits in my hip pocket gets used way beyond what you’d imagine.
 In my urban lifestyle, that’s the notebook I use constantly to write messages, grocery lists, notes to put under windshield wiper blades, and reminders of things to do.

 But the most important aspect is convenience.
 If the notebook is easy to carry, you won’t leave it behind.

 You might want to invest in a quality tactical pen and notebook with waterproof paper as some foresters or emergency personnel use.
 (Rite in the Rain makes a great notebook for outdoors people.)
 But whatever size you carry in the backcountry, make sure your notebook is carried in a plastic bag, or something that keeps it dry in the rain or after a dunking in a creek.
 (I glue a piece of Naugahyde and make a sturdy cover for my MeadWestvaco vinyl memo books.
 The Naugahyde keeps me from sweating through the notebook on hot days, and is more durable than the standard cover.)

 And don’t argue for electronic gee-wizardry, please.
 Anything powered by batteries is as reliable as the power source.
 Cold weather can kill batteries in your whatever-phone, leaving you with a paperweight.